From dissipationless to normal diffusion in easy-axis Heisenberg spin chain: Finite wavevector and driving-field analysis

-{\it Diffusion in the presence of finite driving field.} Also weak external field $F>0$ has highly nontrivial effect on an integrable chain at $\Delta >1$.
+Also weak external field $F>0$ has highly nontrivial effect on an integrable chain at $\Delta >1$.
 In the previous study \cite{mierzejewski11}, this has been investigated within a closed system with PBC at high, but finite $T$, by introducing time-dependent flux $\phi(t)= Ft$.
 The spin current $j_s$ in a homogeneous canonical $m=0$ was extracted from nearly steady-state at a weak $F$, with a corresponding dc spin conductivity $\tilde \sigma_0 = T(t) j_s(t)/F$ at the effective (time-dependent) temperature $T(t)$.
 Results clearly indicated that $\sigma_0 < \chi_0 {\cal D}_I$, i.e., the violation of the Einstein relation in an integrable system, in particular for $F \to 0$.
 Here, we present additional evidence that finite $F$ breaks the integrability and consequently qualitatively changes the spin-transport response.
-Like in Ref.~\cite{mierzejewski11}, we introduce the $F>0$ via flux $\phi(t)$ \cite{supmat}.
-Extracted ${\cal D}_F(t)$ exhibits qualitatively the same features as results in Fig.~\ref{fig4}, extracted from $S(q,t)$ for various $\delta h >0$.
+Similarly as in Ref.~\onlinecite{mierzejewski11}, we introduce the $F>0$ via flux $\phi(t)$ (Appendix~\ref{app3}).
+Extracted ${\cal D}_F(t)$ exhibits qualitatively the same features as results in Fig.~\ref{fig4}.
 Again, saturated values ${\cal D}_F(t>\tau_L)$ at long-enough $t$ emerge due to IBP $F>0$ and are unrelated to intermediate-time $t \sim \tau_L$ saturation ${\cal D}_F(t \sim \tau_L) \sim {\cal D}_I$.
 Since the procedure simulates evolution of an inhomogeneous system, the stationary ${\cal D}_F$ corresponds to GC average, which can appear large, i.e., ${\cal D}_F >{\cal D}_I$ for weak $F$, but should decrease with $L$ to ${\cal D}_F <{\cal D}_I$ for all $F>0$.